The curriculum at Queen Mary’s Grammar School

 Key Stage 4

-At GCSE level, all pupils study English Language, English Literature, Mathematics, Biology, Chemistry, Physics and Religious Studies (short course) as part of their core curriculum.
+At GCSE level, all pupils study English Language, English Literature, Mathematics, Biology, Chemistry, Physics and Religion, Philosophy and Ethics (RPE) as part of their core curriculum.

-Students choose three option subjects along this core from the following: Art, Design Technology, Business Studies & Economics, Spanish, French, German, Mandarin, Geography, History, Music and Computing.
+Students choose three option subjects along this core from the following: Art, Design Technology, Business, Spanish, French, Mandarin, Geography, History, Music and Computer Science.
 The best Mathematicians take GCSE in Year 10 and gain a qualification in Additional Mathematics in Year 11.
 Games and PE remain a vital part of the school timetable.
 PSHEE is delivered through drop down days.

 Key Stage 5